uuhan/rvb/README.md

 ## Rust Bindings To V8

-NB: This crate assume you have a pre-compiled v8 installed in your os, and with pkg-config support:
+NB: This crate assumes you have a pre-compiled v8 installed in your os, and with pkg-config support:

 For example (/usr/local/share/pkgconfig/v8.pc):